Uncertain plans for 150th Kentucky Derby winner Mystik Dan, others leave questions for Preakness

 LOUISVILLE, Ky.
 (AP) — The second jewel of horse racing’s Triple Crown could be missing 150th Kentucky Derby winner Mystik Dan and other co-stars, quashing hopes for a rematch after the thrilling three-wide photo finish in the milestone race.

-“We’re not committed to the Preakness, not yet,” McPeek said Sunday morning outside his barn on Churchill Downs’ back side.
+“We’re not committed to the Preakness, not yet,” McPeek said Sunday morning outside his barn at Churchill Downs.
 “I ran him back once in two weeks and it completely backfired on me. … So, we’ll just watch him over the next week.
 It’ll be one of those (situations) where we’ll probably take it up to the last minute.

 “We’ll let him tell us.”

-The picturesque track in upstate New York will host the Triple Crown’s final jewel for the next three years while Belmont Park is being reconstructed.
-The Belmont has also been shortened to a 1 1/4 mile, matching the Derby distance that Mystik Dan won by a nose over Sierra Leone and Japan-bred Forever Young in the closest three-way finish since 1947.
+Muth won the Arkansas Derby on March 30, when Mystik Dan finished third.
+Imagination was second behind Stronghold in the Santa Anita Derby on April 6.

-The five-week gap follows a more normal race schedule for many thoroughbreds and some trainers might opt to head to Saratoga to acclimate horses sooner.
+Baffert has won the Preakness eight times, including last year with National Treasure.

-Donovan Mitchell scores 39 points as Cavaliers push past Magic 106-94 in Game 7 to get Boston next
+Saratoga in upstate New York will host the Triple Crown’s final race for the next three years while Belmont Park is being reconstructed.
+The Belmont has also been shortened to 1 1/4 miles, matching the Derby distance that Mystik Dan won by a nose over Sierra Leone and Japan-bred Forever Young in the closest three-way finish since 1947.

-Chad Brown said Sierra Leone will skip the Preakness and leave on Monday to train at Saratoga and run the Belmont.
-Considering how much it took for Sierra Leone to navigate other horses and chase down Mystik Dan before falling a nose short at the wire, rest sounds necessary.
+The five-week gap follows a more normal race schedule for many horses and some trainers might opt to head to Saratoga to acclimate horses sooner.

-That could leave the Preakness without some Derby star power at first glance, though it won’t lack for plotlines with a number of well-rested horses expected to compete at Pimlico Race Course.
+Chad Brown said Sierra Leone will skip the Preakness and leave on Monday to train at Saratoga and run in the Belmont.

-Hall of Fame trainer Bob Baffert could have two entrants as he seeks to follow up National Treasure’s victory there last spring.
-He trains Santa Anita Derby runner-up Imagination and Arkansas Derby winner Muth, who missed the Derby after failed legal attempts by owner Amr Zedan to get him in despite Baffert’s suspension by Churchill Downs through the end of 2024.
+That could leave the Preakness without some Derby star power at first glance, though it won’t lack for plotlines with a number of well-rested horses expected to compete at Pimlico.

 As McPeek and the owners ponder a decision, he and jockey Brian Hernandez Jr. basked in a wash of congratulations for a Derby victory that put them in exclusive company.